sigtm/sketch-style-libraries/README.md

 👌 Keep your whole design system in your library, and not just the symbols

-👌 No manual export/import via separate "style files"
+👌 No export/import via separate "style files" or another cloud service

-👌 No need to sync with another cloud service
+👌 Also merges duplicate styles, and deletes the ones you don't want anymore

 ## Usage